steveesp/peterpan/README.md

 # peterpan
-PETER PAN is PErformance TEsting and Reporting of Azure Networking
+PETER PAN is PErformance TEsting and Reporting Platform for Azure Networking